(416)-736-2100 Ext. 20246

-I research how culture dynamically influences consumer behavior.
-I currently serve as an associate editor at the Journal of Marketing and on the editorial review boards of the Journal of Consumer Research, Consumption, Markets and Culture, Marketing Letters, and Business & Society.
+I research how markets dynamically shape human behavior, often in the context of new technologies.
+I currently serve as an associate editor at the Journal of Marketing and on the editorial review boards of the Journal of Consumer Research, Journal of Consumer Psychology, Consumption, Markets and Culture, Marketing Letters, and Business & Society.

 2020 AMA-Sheth Foundation Doctoral Consortium Faculty